mattstratton/castanet/CONTRIBUTING.md

 Run `gulp dev` to build the compiled stylesheets and Javascript files

 ## Continuous Integration
-The `castanet` repo has hooks into Travis, Appveyor, and Netlify.
-Currently, the Travis build doesn’t do very much (the intent is to add some testing using Casper.js for web testing, but no tests have been written).
-The Appveyor tests ensure that the site can build with Windows.
+The `castanet` repo has hooks into CircleCI and Netlify.
+The CircleCI builds the site according the various configurations (row vs grid and with all the color schemes).
+If you're curious, you can check out the CircleCI configuration in [.circleci/config.yml](https://github.com/mattstratton/castanet/blob/master/.circleci/config.yml).

+We use the Deploy Previews feature of Netlify.
+The config for this is at [netlify.toml](https://github.com/mattstratton/castanet/blob/master/netlify.toml).

 All changes are built by Netlify to http://sample-castanet.netlify.com/ once merged to master.